teatimeguest/setup-texlive-action/README.md

 By default,
 the action will save `TEXDIR` to cache using [`@actions/cache`][actions-cache] after the workflow job completes.
-If you want to disable caching, you can use the `cache` input:
+If you want to disable caching, you can use `cache` input:

 ```yaml
 - name: Setup TeX Live